pycroscopy/pyUSID/docs/scale_on_condo.rst

    h5_f.close()

-Now, time to build the PBS
+Now, time to build the PBS script for multiple nodes.
+We add a few components to the execution command:
+   1. **mpiexec**
+       to run an mpi program.
+   2. **--map-by ppr:1:node**
+       **ppr** stands for processes per resource.

+       **ppr:N:resource** assigns N processes to each resource of type resource available on the host.
+In the case of the Condo, the resource is 'node'.

 .. code:: bash
    #!/bin/bash